Exceptional visibility on MRI

 Gold Anchor MR+

-The new marker material provides even greater MRI visibility, especially on T2-weighted images, which typically are used for prostate delineation.
-This helps when fusing CT and MR images and when moving to MRI-only workflows.
+The MR+ marker material provides great MRI visibility, especially on T2-weighted images, which typically are used for prostate delineation.
+This helps when fusing CT and MR images and when moving to MR-only workflows.

 CBCT of 0.28×10 mm Gold Anchor MR+ implanted with ball shape in prostate.